Carlos Correa Preview, Player Props: Twins vs. Rangers

 Carlos Correa At The Plate

-- Correa has had an RBI in 37 games this season (32.5%), including 13 multi-RBI outings (11.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Correa has driven home a run in 37 games this year (32.2%), including more than one RBI in 11.3% of his games and producing three or more of his team's runs on five occasions..

+- He has scored in 36.5% of his games this year, with two or more runs scored in 5.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.